 Imagine not being able to move because everything around you is spinning so badly you can't tell if you are standing or lying down.
-Try to get through a day, a week or a month with a continual, high-pitched ringing in your ear, or worse yet, losing your hearing altogether.
+Try to get through a day, a week, or a month with a continual, high-pitched ringing in your ear, or worse yet, losing your hearing altogether.
 Picture yourself walking down the street or driving a car, then suddenly collapsing.
 Envision losing your job or getting divorced because you are unable to participate in the day-to-day activities of your life.

 Often, as is the case with many 'invisible' illnesses, people can't understand why someone who looks healthy can be so incapacitated.
 Because of the lack of awareness and understanding of Meniere’s, patients are thrust into the role of educator — they must teach themselves, their family, and sometimes even their health care professionals about the disorder and how it impacts them.
 Unheard: The Ears of Meniere’s is here to help.

-Unheard: The Ears of Meniere’s will go beyond just informing the public to this incapacitating disease; it will also use distinctive audio and visual effects to simulate the various symptoms being discussed.
-The spontaneous spins of vertigo, roaring sounds of tinnitus, excessively loud distortion of hyperacusis and dramatic hearing loss will be directly experienced by the audience, thus creating more understanding of the disease and empathy for those diagnosed.
+Unheard: The Ears of Meniere’s will go beyond just informing the public of this incapacitating disease; it will also use distinctive audio and visual effects to simulate the various symptoms being discussed.
+The spontaneous spins of vertigo, roaring sounds of tinnitus, excessively loud distortion of hyperacusis, and dramatic hearing loss will be directly experienced by the audience, thus creating more understanding of the disease and empathy for those diagnosed.
 This all-encompassing overview of Meniere’s will be an extremely enlightening representation of a devastating medical condition that few are aware of.

-The producer of Unheard:The Ears of Meniere’s, a veteran film and television executive, was diagnosed with Meniere’s seven years ago and is committed to developing a thoughtful documentary that will inform, entertain and inspire others.
+The producer of Unheard:The Ears of Meniere’s, a veteran film and television executive, was diagnosed with Meniere’s nine years ago and is committed to developing a thoughtful documentary that will inform, entertain and inspire others.

 The room spins violently.
 The earth disappears from under your feet.
 A horrific buzzing fills your ears as painful pressure builds in your head.
 It comes out of nowhere, like a thief in the night stealing your health.
 Life changes forever.
 But how?
 Why?

-A startling secret, hiding in plain sight, Meniere's Disease silently robs thousands of their hearing, and balance along with the ability to maintain their social and professional lives, forcing them into a world of unjust compromise.
+A startling secret, hiding in plain sight, Meniere's Disease silently robs thousands of their hearing and balance along with the ability to maintain their social and professional lives, forcing them into a world of unjust compromise.
 You can't see it, and they can't explain it.

-Janine McGoldrick - Producer/Co-Director
+Janine McGoldrick - Producer/Director